Ensuring internet safety for kids

 Tell your children not to exchange personal information like a phone number, address, best friend's name, or pictures.
 No party invitations, revealing details, or meeting in person.

-Online safety is about helping children understand the risks and develop the tools to build their knowledge of the dangers and their understanding and resilience to it.
+Online safety is about helping children understand the risks and develop the tools to safely use internet and social media.
+It is important for them to be aware of the dangers and know how best to avoid them.